Are you looking for the best things to do in Marco Island? You’ve come to the right place!

 Climb atop Shark Valley’s 65-foot observation tower for a bird’s eye view of the land.
 Paddle through the mangrove forests in the Nine-mile pond.
 Or simply take an easy hike along the Anhinga Trail to see turtles and herons!

-Marco Island Brewing
+Marco Island Brewery

-When it’s time to abandon the kids to grab some adult beverages, head to Marco Island Brewing.
+When it’s time to abandon the kids to grab some adult beverages, head to Marco Island Brewery.
 More than just another brewery, enjoy one of the most fun things to do in Marco Island.

 Owned and operated by the LaCava Family and Jones Restaurant Group, this brewery feels as much like a family-friendly restaurant as it does a beer house.
-Taste Marco Island Brewing’s signature bottled beer label!
+Taste Marco Island Brewery’s signature bottled beer label!

 Craft beer is incredibly popular with the Marco Island residents and the proof is in the tap selection.
-Over 40 different beers are available on tap and by the bottle from all around the globe.
+Over 40 different beers are available on tap and by-the-bottle from all around the globe.

-The menu features dishes always made fresh including everything from pizzas and sandwiches to local Grouper and homemade meatballs.
+The menu features dishes always made fresh including everything from pizzas and sandwiches to local grouper and homemade meatballs.
 The menu bursts with flavor!

 Marco Island Seafood and Music Festival